Tiwari-Tasmai/Image-Compression-Using-MNIST-Dataset/README.md

-# Image-Compression-Using-MNIST-Dataset

-Image compression is one of the useful methods in a variety of multimedia services.
-In order to digitize the image, more bandwidth is required, which in turn raises data transmission costs.
-As a result, neural networks are utilized to maximize bandwidth usage.
-In addition, Deep Learning has recently advanced to the point where it can be used to compress images.
-Red, Green, and Blue (RGB) can be combined in any proportion to produce any color in the visible spectrum.
+In a variety of multimedia services, one of the useful techniques is image compression.
+Digitizing the image requires more bandwidth, which in turn increases the cost of data transmission.
+Therefore, neural networks are utilized to make effective use of bandwidth.
+Additionally, Deep Learning has recently advanced to the point where it is being utilized for image compression.
+Any color in the visible spectrum can be created by combining Red, Green, and Blue (RGB) in various proportions.

-Up-sampling and down-sampling of an image are carried out with the assistance of the MNIST (Modified National Institute of Standards and Technology) dataset, and I propose a Convolutional Auto encoder neural network for the purpose of image compression.
-An RGB image is compressed into a noise-filled image that measures 28 by 28 pixels after being up- and down-sampled.
-After compression, the final image should still be 28 by 28 in size.
+Using the MNIST (Modified National Institute of Standards and Technology) dataset, up-sampling and down sampling of an image is performed and I propose a Convolutional Auto encoder neural network for image compression.
+After up-sampling and down-sampling an RGB image, a compressed image is obtained that measures 28 by 28 pixels with noise.
+The final image should still have the original size of 28 by 28 after compression.

-The primary objective is to compress an image without significantly affecting its quality.
+The main objective is to compress an image without affecting the quality of image radically.

 TECHNOLOGY USED: